-Heart failure requires you and your caregivers to pay close attention to any changes in symptoms.
+Heart failure (HF) requires you and your caregivers to pay close attention to any changes in symptoms.
 If you notice something new, or a sudden worsening of a current symptom, notify your healthcare professional immediately.

-- Rapid weight gain — check with your healthcare provider as to the amount you were told to report.
+Rapid weight gain — check with your healthcare provider as to the amount you were told to report.
 It's so important for people with heart failure to weigh themselves every day — preferably every morning, before breakfast and after urinating, with the same type of clothes on, without shoes, on the same scale and in the same spot.

-- Shortness of breath while at rest, not related to exercise or exertion
+Shortness of breath while at rest, not related to exercise or exertion

-- Increased swelling of the lower limbs (legs or ankles)
+Increased swelling of the lower limbs (legs or ankles)

-- Swelling or pain in the abdomen
+Swelling of or pain in the abdomen

-- Trouble sleeping (awakening short of breath, using more pillows)
+Trouble sleeping (awakening short of breath, using more pillows)

-- Frequent dry, hacking cough
+Frequent dry, hacking cough

-- Loss of appetite
+Loss of appetite

-- Increased fatigue or feeling tired all the time
+Increased fatigue or feeling tired all the time